Private; Second Lieutenant

 Walter, his younger brother George, and their nephew Robert, Clarissa’s son, all served in the First World War.
 Few records survive of his service.
 As a Private with the 14th (County of London) Battalion, London Regiment (London Scottish), he was listed as “wounded” by the War Office in December 1914.
 And the next record of Walter is of his death, by which time he was a Second Lieutenant with the 12th Battalion, Middlesex Regiment (Duke of Cambridge’s Own).

 He is commemorated at Dartmoor Cemetery in Becordel-Becourt on the Somme, where the inscription on the cross that marks his grave reads: “Greater love hath no man than that he give his life as he did cheerfully.”
-His name appears on the memorial plaques at St Mellitus, where both his parents and sister Ethel were members, and St Mark’s Church in Tollington Park.
+His name appears on memorial plaques at St Mellitus, where both his parents and sister Ethel were members, St Mark’s Church in Tollington Park and London Scottish House, Westminster.
 George and Robert survived the war.